 Changing plans

 Open Settings → Billing.
 Upgrades take effect immediately and you’re prorated for the rest of the billing period.
-Downgrades take effect at the end of the current period — if your usage on the lower plan would exceed its limits at that point, slipway warns you in the billing UI so you can decide what to remove first.
+Downgrades take effect at the end of the current period.
+If your usage on the lower plan would exceed its limits at that point, slipway warns you in the billing UI so you can decide what to remove first.

 Related